temersonzetina/stock-analysis/README.md

 **Conceptually complexity**

-While not a "disadvantage" per se, refactoring may require developers to develop a deeper conceptual understanding of certain skills.
+While not a "disadvantage" per se, refactoring may require developers to develop a deeper conceptual understanding of certain tasks and the skills that go along with them.
 For instance, in the case of the VBA Challenge, creating a "ticker index" that allowed us to bypass a nested For loop and circulate through the data just once meant conceptualizing and integrating another set of arrays.
 On the one hand, these arrays enabled greater efficiency, because we were able to store all of the necessary information about each of the company's performance data during a single run through the data.
-Conversely, refactoring added a layer of complexity that - though not a hindrance - requires that the developer have existing know-how or that they advance their understanding of software processes.
+Conversely, refactoring added a layer of complexity that - though not a hindrance - involved a time-consuming process to determine how to accurately code the new loop.
+Taken generally, this process of refactoring may challenge developers in similar ways, asking them to problem-solve for a project that already "works."
+Of course, in the long run, this deepened expertise is of great benefit to an analyst and their company.
+But in the short-term, when capacity may run thin and engineering time is precious, refactoring may prove burdensome.

 ### Pros and Con's of Refactoring the VBA Script
 The VBA script ran significantly faster after refactoring, each revised analysis taking around 1/5 the time it took during the original analysis.
 This seems largely due to the fact that the refactored code looped through the data worksheet just once, as opposed to twelve times as in the case of the original code.